How You Can Help The People Of Ukraine

 While we are watching the crisis unfold from afar, there are many organizations to support and donate to in order to help the people of Ukraine.

 The organization has launched an emergency appeal for women and girls in Ukraine.
-Its team in neighboring country, Moldova, is planning targeted interventions and developing a humanitarian response for Ukrainian refugees.
+Its team in neighboring Moldova is planning targeted interventions and developing a humanitarian response for Ukrainian refugees.

 This org works to support the needs of children in war-torn areas of Ukraine with access to food, shelter, and medicine.
 Its teams are currently working with asylum seekers in refugee camps in northeastern Romania as the crisis unfolds.